alonbl/vhdl-style-guide/docs/configuring_pragmas.rst

 -------------------

 Pragmas are comments with meta data used by various vendors.
-These pragmas communicate information which can change how vendor tools interprate code.
+These pragmas communicate information which can change how vendor tools interpret code.

 There does not appear to be a standard for defining pragmas.
 This presents a challenge to detecting them across all vendor tools.